michaelseman/Portfolio/NBA 2021 3pt Analysis/README.md

-# Portfolio
-This Portfolio consists of SQL, Talbeau, R, and Python.

-The work consists of projects done with Miami-Dade College's Data Analytics BS program and personal projects to showcase my skills and growth.
+# NBA 2021 3pt Analysis

+This is the Tableau work I did for my final Intro to Data Analytics class final project.

+All the work is my own side from the scatterplot and text table, which my partner did.
+The dashboard and all other visualizations were done by me alone.

+The included powerpoint presentation was also done by me.